SalishSeaCast/docs/tidalcurrents/tidal_current_lit_review.rst

 Thomson R.E. & Huggett W.S.
 (1980)
 --------------------------------------

-There isn't as much research and observations done in the Johnstone Strait as in the Georgia Strait and the Juan de Fuca Strait, but it is part of the domain and it is important to understand the research that has been done there and the observations that are being compiled.
+Johnstone Strait is part of the domain, it is important to understand the research that has previously been done regarding the area and the observations that are being compiled.

 * Five current meters were deployed across channel in June 1973 in the Johnstone Strait eastward of Newcastle Sill
 * More were deployed between 1976 and 1978.
 * Table of 10 stations in the western basin of Johnstone Strait containing the along channel amplitude (semi-major axis) and the phase (from 120 :math:`\deg` W.) and 2 to 10 depths for each station.
 The moorings were out for 7 to 92 days, depending on the device type, location and start time.
+* The semi-minor axis amplitude was not reported because it is very small in this region.
 * M2 components are only fully resolved for time series that are longer than 27.6 days.